Mental stress for product managers is at an all-time high. More and more, they are stating they are burnt out.

 You must advocate for the business role of product management.
 Product management is not solution design.
 Product management is not project management.
 Product management is a business role.
 Product management is about ensuring we are creating the right things and empowering our stakeholders with context to make them (and our products and business) successful.

 Simply advocating for the business role of product management will show your team that you have their back.
-Getting leadership to understand the business role of product management will significantly impact both your team’s burn-out and your business outcomes.
+Getting leadership to understand the proper role of product management will significantly impact both your team’s burn-out and your business outcomes.

 Read more on the importance of the business role of product management.
 You might also enjoy our free eBook, "The Business Role of Product Management."